kachristensen/Current-Dnd-Campaigns/Session Notes/Session 3 - TBD.md

 		- Wuffi snapped the neck of one of the guards.
 Sarranis burnt one of them in the face and killed him.
 Portshire knocked out one.
 Cass bonked Captain Billings out.
 		- 6 party + 3 new prisoners + 4 kids/Sebastian + 4 other npcs = 17 people. x.3 gal x 3 = 15.3 gallons (each skin = half a gallon) 30 water skins..
 Will die after 3 days of water.
 Starvation - a week or longer.
 		- The satyr had her tongue cut out.
 She's trusting.
 Freya.
 Gnomes.
+		- Glubbery seemed to be painting something in the water, handed Sarannis a drawing of him knocking out the guard.
+Said he's never killed a guy before.
+Glubbery asked how Srns lives with himself, he said it's a way of survival/ingrained in them in the Deep.
+It doesn't bother Srns at all.